-About the painting: The landscape in this image was taken from a snapshot of the Appalachian trail above the frost line, reminding Seth of Jeremiah’s note about the flock coming down “from the north.”
-Remembering his visit to a sheep field in Martha’s Vineyard, Seth notes that animals have always held a tender spot in his heart.
-Reflecting on the ironic relationship between (biblical) sheep and their Shepherd, Seth’s landscapes, portraits and collaborations often simultaneously explore ideas about the exceptional and the mundane.
+The landscape in this image was taken from a snapshot of the Appalachian trail above the frost line, reminding Seth of Jeremiah’s note about the flock coming down “from the north.”
+Also remembering his visit to a sheep field in Martha’s Vineyard, Seth notes that animals have always held a tender spot in his heart.

 Seth Ruggles Hiler received a BFA in painting from Syracuse University in 2002 and an MFA from the New York Academy of Art in 2005.
 He maintains a studio in Boonton, NJ and is a professor at Bard High School Early College in Newark, New Jersey.
 Seth’s work has been exhibited at galleries and institutions throughout the North East and in Ontario, Canada, including the Morris Museum in New Jersey, New York City’s Salmagundi Club and Syracuse University.
 In 2010, the Monmouth Museum of Art featured his work in the solo exhibition “NJ Emerging Artists Series: Seth Ruggles Hiler – Portraits.”
 Read more about his process on his 2010 Plein Air excursion through New England, and a sweet note about “the Sabbath.”
 The premiere of “Ash Unravel,” a dance and drawing collaboration with dancer/choreographer Michael Caldwell, was presented in Toronto in 2011 at the Dance Made in Canada Festival.
 Guerilla Gallery in Newark, NJ presented “CROPPED, An Intimate View,” a solo show of large graphite portraits in September 2011.